onas1/swift-migrator/docs/features.md

 `redo <version>` Executes:
 - The rollback SQL migration script
 - Reapply the new SQL migration script
-- Updates current migration version
+- Updates the migration record, including storing the new down script and generated checksum